JWock82/Pynite/docs/source/reporting.rst

 Configuring ``wkhtmltopdf`` on Other Operating Systems
 ======================================================

-I've only ever done this for Windows, so for other operating systems I recommend going to the PDFKit documentation on PyPI here: `PDFKit on PyPI <https://pypi.org/project/pdfkit/>`_.
-It explains PKFKit configuration options that "should" work, thought I've never done it myself.
-Good luck!
+I've only ever done this for Windows.
+For other operating systems you can install ``wkhtmltopdf`` using your platform's package manager and make sure the executable is on your ``PATH``.

 Generating & Customizing Reports
 ================================